MasaCMS/documentation/01_getting-started/01_basic-concepts/06_layout-manager.md

 This is both the “edit” button, and the “drag” handle for moving the Module up/down within the current container or to drag it into another container.

 There are two types of Modules:
-1. Containers:" acts as placeholders for other Modules
+1. Containers; acts as placeholders for other Modules
-2. Functional Modules, such as Navigation or Collection.
+2. Functional Modules; such as Navigation or Collection.

 Each Module has a "Configurator"; a menu of settings.
 This opens on the right side of the page when a Module is selected.